Gimly-Blockchain/tangem-sdk-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/TangemSdk.svg?style=flat)](https://cocoapods.org/pods/TangemSdk)
 [![Platform](https://img.shields.io/cocoapods/p/TangemSdk.svg?style=flat)](https://cocoapods.org/pods/TangemSdk)

+# Welcome to Gimly + Tangem for Odyssey
+Gimly and Tangem are excited to be offering this technology to all Odyssey teams for free.
+If you have not done so yet, be sure to enlist for your DevKit here: https://www.gimly.io/blog/odyssey-tangem

+## Resources:
+* This iOS SDK helps you implement tangem functionalities in your iOS applications.
+* Android and JVM SDK are available here: https://github.com/Gimly-Blockchain/tangem-sdk-android
+* Once you have enlisted to receive your free DevKit, you will get access to:
+    * a full technical manual explaining Tangem functions and all possible settings.
+    * android Tangem development kit application to program your developer cards.

+## Technology and implementation partnering
+Gimly is an implementation partner and technology supplier of Tangem technology.
+Any enquiries relating to future implementations, further testing and deployment, and personalising and ordering programmable or production ready Tangem NFC cards, stickers, or tags may be directed at caspar@gimly.io.

 # Welcome to Tangem

 The Tangem card is a self-custodial hardware wallet for blockchain assets.
 The main functions of Tangem cards are to securely create and store a private key from a blockchain wallet and sign blockchain transactions.
 The Tangem card does not allow users to import/export, backup/restore private keys, thereby guaranteeing that the wallet is unique and unclonable.